 Maria Belva, B.A., Psychology & Education, SUNY/Potsdam; MMus Choral Conducting, University of Maine; CMVT (Certified McClosky Voice Technician), McClosky Institute of Voice, Emory University.
 Maria is a professional choral conductor and private voice teacher based in Peterborough, NH.
 Her voice studio serves students of varying abilities and needs, from timid beginners to experienced soloists, from children to adults.
 She directs the Peterborough Children’s Choir (more than 70 children in four auditioned ensembles) and the Keene Youth Chorus, and is music director of the Peterborough Unitarian Church.
 Maria also is active as a soprano soloist throughout the Monadnock region.
 She sings with the Peterborough Chamber Singers.

-Patrick Stolfo (see above)
+Patrick Stolfo (see Survery of Architecture above)